python/devguide/gitbootcamp.rst

 Scenario:

-- You forked cpython repository some time ago.
+- You forked the CPython repository some time ago.
 - Time passes.
-- There have been new commits made in upstream cpython repository.
+- There have been new commits made in upstream CPython repository.
-- Your forked cpython repository is no longer up to date.
+- Your forked CPython repository is no longer up to date.
-- You now want to update your forked cpython repository to be the same as upstream.
+- You now want to update your forked CPython repository to be the same as upstream.

 Solution::